keyboardpartner/HX3.6-3.7-Scan-Drivers/README.md

 ### Scan drivers for PicoBlaze Core in HX3.6/3.7 Sound Engine (FPGA)

+**Customer info:** Do not open!
+No user servicable parts inside.
+For HX3 updates, see our **[HX3 Update page](http://updates.keyboardpartner.de/Files/index.php)**.

 These are various scan driver sources for HX3.6 and HX3.7 mainboards, to be compiled with PicoBlaze Assembler KCPSM6 from Ken Chapman.
 All drivers for velocity-sensitive keybeds (Fatar, Pulse, XB2/XB5) now come with an improved dynamic scaling using a dedicated time-to-velocity table.
 This table is created by the main MCU and automatically uploaded to the FPGA sound engine.
 Due to new velocity table, these drivers are **no longer compatible** with HX3.5 boards (table RAM does not fit in older FPGA).

 Repository contains KCPSM6 assembler and HEX converter (runs on Windows OS) for creation of *scan.dat* files; simply use the batch files *make_xxx.bat* to execute.
 The batch file will compile the *.psm* source, convert resulting *.hex* file to a *.dat* file suitable for HX3 upload, rename it and re-format the source.

 Schematics of scan boards to be found on http://updates.keyboardpartner.de/Files/index.php?dir=Schematics

-TODO: Full testing of XB2/XB5 scan driver.

 ### Version Info
+* 10.03.2026 #53 Vereinfachte, zuverlässigere State Machine für anschlagdynamische Tastaturen
 * 03.03.2026 #52 Neue Version für Fatar-Tastatur mit 73 Tasten und invertierter Preset-Oktave
-* 26.02.2026 #52 Für FPGA ab #23022024, mit ladbarer Dynamik-Tabelle, siehe *states_dyntable.psm*, XB2/XB5 ebenfalls mit Support für Dynamik-Tabelle (vorher rein linear)
+* 26.02.2026 #52 Für FPGA ab #23022026, mit ladbarer Dynamik-Tabelle, siehe *states_dyntable.psm*, XB2/XB5 ebenfalls mit Support für Dynamik-Tabelle (vorher rein linear)
 * 27.01.2025 #51 Neues universelles Framework mit *includes*, gemeinsam für alle HX3 Scan Driver
 * 10.12.2025 #49 Support für neues FPGA mit separatem (dritten) SAM5504-MIDI-FIFO, MIDI GETBYTE gestrafft
 * 11.07.2025 #47 Neue Organisation der Tastenabfrage mit vertauschter Spalte/Reihe (4017/4024-Zähler) bei Fatar, deutlich schneller